Last updated on September 26th, 2022

 To lose weight, you have to burn more calories than you consume.
 Attend one Zumba class and you are sure to lose on an average 600 – 1000 calories.
 The combination of fast and slow-paced movements is carefully designed to accelerate fat-burning in our body.
 You can feel the change in a single class which is more than enough to motivate you to go to the next one.

-The key to manage diabetes and to have type 2 diabetic reversal, it is essential to maintain proper weight.
+The key to managing diabetes and having type 2 diabetic reversal, is essential to maintain proper weight.
 Numerous exercises and diet plans are suggested to have a proper weight control.
 Zumba is the best choice if you want to manage your weight to manage your diabetes.

 It gives your body a complete workout